-The University has approved £1.5m to contribute to the centre after securing grant funding of £4m from the Marches LEP Local Growth Fund and £1.1m of European Regional Development Fund (ERDF).
+The University of Wolverhampton has approved £1.5m to contribute to the Centre of Cyber Security after securing grant funding of £4m from the Marches LEP Local Growth Fund and £1.1m of European Regional Development Fund (ERDF).

 Herefordshire Council has approved further funding of £3.5m to contribute to the centre, which will be located on Skylon Park, in the Hereford Enterprise Zone.

-The 3-storey, 2,245m² Centre will allow the University to build upon the academic and research expertise it brings in IT innovation and cyber-related fields, becoming a leader in the field of Cyber Security related areas, through advanced research and engagement with business operating in the field of Cyber Innovation.
-The Centre will allow Herefordshire businesses to utilise the University of Wolverhampton’s expertise and networks.
+The three-storey, 2,245sq.m space will allow the university to build upon the academic and research expertise it brings in IT innovation and cyber-related fields, becoming a leader in the field of cyber security related areas, through advanced research and engagement with business operating in the field of cyber innovation.
+The Centre of Cyber Security will allow Herefordshire businesses to utilise the University of Wolverhampton’s expertise and networks.

 The new centre will offer research facilities through the university’s Cyber Security Research Institute as well as providing office space for cyber businesses.
 It will also offer advanced training facilities designed specifically to tackle threats in cyberspace.
-The Centre will provide specific laboratory equipment, testing facilities, innovation workspace and collaborative R&D units enabling the private sector to utilise the University;s expertise, extended networks and capacity to stimulate new applications and other products.
-This will enable the University to stimulate growth in the area courtesy of innovation and improved productivity in SME’s.
+The Centre for Cyber Security will provide specific laboratory equipment, testing facilities, innovation workspace and collaborative R&D units enabling the private sector to utilise the university’s expertise, extended networks and capacity to stimulate new applications and other products.
+This will enable the university to stimulate growth in the area courtesy of innovation and improved productivity in SMEs.

 A triple height central atrium acts as a welcoming space that can be used for breakout, waiting and socialising, while providing a legible space for ease of navigation to each floor.